Georgia vs. Alabama CFP National Championship NCAA Football Odds, Plays and Insights | January 10, 2022 - ExBulletin

 More/less insights

-- Georgia and its opponents have gone over the current total of 52.5 points in six of their 14 games this season.
+- Georgia’s games have been over 52.5 points six out of fourteen times this season.

 - In 76.9% of Alabama’s games this season (10/13), the teams combined scored more than Monday’s over/under of 52.5.

-- The two teams together average 80.4 points per game, 27.9 more than the over/under in this game.
+- The two teams together averaged 80.4 points per game, 27.9 more than the total in this game.

-- These two squads together provide 28.8 points per game, 23.7 less than the over/under of this game.
+- The total of this game is 23.7 points more than the 28.8 that these two squads put in together per game this season.

-- Bulldogs games this season have an average total of 50.8 points, 1.7 less than Monday’s over/under.
+- The Bulldogs and their opponents average 50.8 points per game, 1.7 less than Monday’s total.

-- The average total of 61.9 PPG in Crimson Tide games this season is 9.4 points more than the over/under in this game.
+- The total of 52.5 points for this game is 9.4 points below the average total of 61.9 points per game in Crimson Tide games this season.

 Statistics & Trends in Georgia

-- In Georgia’s 14 games this year, it has racked up nine wins against the spread.
+- Georgia has played 14 games, with nine wins against the spread.

-- The Bulldogs have an ATS record of 8-5 in their 13 games, with a favorite of 2.5 points or more so far this season.
+- This season, the Bulldogs have an ATS record of 8-5 in their 13 games as a favorite of 2.5 points or more.

-- Georgia has eclipsed the over/under in 42.9% of its chances this year (six times in 14 games with a set point total).

-- This year, the Bulldogs have 16 sales, four less than the Crimson Tide takeaways (20).
+- The Bulldogs have turned the ball more than 16 times this season, four fewer than the Crimson Tide has forced (20).

 - Find the latest spread and moneyline odds for Georgia at SIsportsbook.